kknankk/implementment-of-learning-in-the-frequency-domain-/README.md

 # Implementment of Learning in the Frequency Domain

 This repository contains the implementation of learning techniques in the frequency domain.
-The code includes methods and models for processing images using frequency domain transformations (Discrete Cosine Transform (DCT)).
+The code includes methods and models for processing images using frequency domain transformations (Discrete Cosine Transform (DCT)).I used Tiny-imagenet dataset:https://www.kaggle.com/datasets/akash2sharma/tiny-imagenet

 ## Acknowledgements